ChadFarrow/lnurl-test-feed/README.md

 The development and testing tools for this feed are in a separate repository: https://github.com/ChadFarrow/lnurl-playground-dev

+## Feed Creation

+This feed was created using the [Demu Feed Template](https://github.com/de-mu/demu-feed-template) and follows the standards from [podcasting2.org/podcasters](https://podcasting2.org/podcasters).

 ## Contributing

 To contribute to this feed: